 - Her journey, the arc of the story.

-- Challenges that happened along the way.
+- Challenges she’d faced along the way.

 - How and from whom would she learn about her father.